kamalGoku/Meta/SD/Problems/TopK.md

 - File Storage + MapReduce Jobs
   - Give precise results
   - The videos will be consumed by the Kafka Queue and saved in HDFS
-  - Run MapReduce jobs on the HDFS data every 1 hour
+  - Run MapReduce(Apache MapReduce) jobs on the HDFS data every 1 hour
     - One job aggregates data based on video ID
     - The second job calculates the top K video IDS
   - Every hour, the data will be stored in the DB